.jpg)

-Join us each month through June 2023 as we celebrate local artists from Champaign County.
-We have handed over one of our galleries to these amazing talented local artists to showcase their beautiful artwork and highlight this piece of living history.
-Their works of art will be displayed for one month each, with an opening reception scheduled for the second Thursday of each month.
-We hope you will join us in celebrating their outstanding work and continue celebrating the long history of outstanding local art in our county.
+Each month through June 2023, we celebrated local artists from Champaign County.
+We handed over one of our galleries to these amazing and talented local artists to showcase their beautiful artwork and highlight this piece of living history.
+Their works of art were displayed for one month.
+We enjoyed celebrating their outstanding work and continue celebrating the long history of outstanding local art in our county.

 PAST EXHIBITS